bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ---
 # Push and pull artifacts in Artifactory
-After you've [set up your Artifactory service account](./setup-artifactory-service-account-repository-project.md), you can pull artifacts from our caching repos.
+After you've [set up your Artifactory service account](./setup-artifactory-service-account-repository-project.md), you can pull artifacts from the platform's caching repositories.
 If you wish to push to Artifactory, you will need an [Artifactory project and private repository first](./setup-artifactory-service-account-repository-project.md).
 After your set up your private repository, follow these instructions to pull from them.

 ## On this page
 - [Pull Docker images from Artifactory](#pull-docker)